A Complete Guide to Google Search Console

 Since maximum of web users visit a site from mobile devices, Google adopts mobile first policy.
 Mobile friendliness is a Google’s core search ranking algorithm.
 If your webpages are not mobile compatible, besides getting lower position by Google Search, you’ll also miss many visitors who might otherwise visit your site through their smartphones.
 Hence, you should regularly check for any mobile usability issue reported by search console.
 In case any such issue is reported, try immediately resolve it.
 Learn here – how to fix mobile usability error reported by Search Console.

-At the top view of AMP report page, you can find the numbers of AMP pages indexed, the number of pages with warning (recommendation for improvement) and number of pages with errors.
+At the top view of the AMP report page, you can find the numbers of AMP pages indexed, the number of pages with warning (recommendation for improvement), and number of pages with errors.
 At the bottom view, you can check the error or warning types and valid pages.

 A logo is the most important branding asset that identifies an organization.
 Google give priorities to the structured data associated with the logo of your website.
 Valid structure data with your logo can help you highlighted with rich result in search results.
 You may visit schema.org to find examples of logo structured data.